codepath/android_guides/Creating-and-Using-Fragments.md

 	ThingsAdapter adapter;
 	FragmentActivity listener;

+        // This event fires 1st, before creation of fragment or any views
  	// The onAttach method is called when the Fragment instance is associated with an Activity instance.
 	// This does not mean the Activity is fully initialized.
 	@Override
 	public void onAttach(Activity activity) {
 		super.onAttach(activity);
 		this.listener = (FragmentActivity) activity;
 	}

+        // This event fires 2nd, before views are created for the fragment
 	// The onCreate method is called when the Fragment instance is being created, or re-created.
 	// Use onCreate for any standard setup that does not require the activity to be completed
 	@Override